tcassar-diss/report/planning/plan2.md

 ### Does `addrfilter` work?

+- Addrfilter shows promising results
+  - Redis sees a 37.0% privilege reduction (forward ref. evaluation section), nginx sees 23.7%, whereas seccomp only shows X% and Y% respectively.
+  - Results of a worst-case stress test showed a 40% reduction in throughput in a Redis microbenchmark, with seccomp showing a Z% reduction.
+(Mean slowdown over the whole suite was A%).
-- Yes.
-Depending on what you're doing, its probably the sensible choice over `seccomp`.
+- Depending on what you're doing, its probably the sensible choice over `seccomp`.
 - Designed for **compartmentalised systems**; compartmentalisation breaks the process into individual segments called compartments.
 If an attacker compromises